idominikosgr/VibeKit-VDK-CLI/docs/SYNC-SYSTEM.md

-# CodePilotRules Sync System
+# VibeCodingRules Sync System

-The CodePilotRules Sync System allows you to automatically download and synchronize AI rules from the remote repository at [https://github.com/idominikosgr/AI.rules](https://github.com/idominikosgr/AI.rules).
+The VibeCodingRules Sync System allows you to automatically download and synchronize AI rules from the remote repository at [https://github.com/idominikosgr/AI.rules](https://github.com/idominikosgr/AI.rules).
 This ensures you always have the latest, most up-to-date rules for your AI assistants.

 ## Overview